Narrator: Laurence Lerner

 Walter Rideout was a very interesting

 And then there was George Mosse.
 George Mosse was something of a campus character.
 Everybody knew who he was.
-Unlike Merle Curti, who was extremely well-known professionally, but was not known to undergraduates, George Mosse on the other hand, was a cultural phenomenon on campus.
+Unlike Merle Curti, who was a Pulitzer Prize winner and extremely well-known professionally, was not especially known to undergraduates.
+George Mosse on the other hand, was a cultural phenomenon on campus.
 As, by the way, was William Appleman Williams, but I never really got to know him well.

 I took George Mosse’s course because his thinking of history was very, very conceptual.
-He followed a theme in German history that he felt impacted European civilization as a whole: the Volk, V-O-L-K. That was his approach and he just hammered it home.
-I disagreed with it to some extent.
-But it was a very interesting concept.
-He was able to articulate a concept, a singular theme, and tie history together.
+He followed a theme in German history that impacted European civilization as a whole: the Volk, V-O-L-K. That was his approach and he just hammered it home.
+I disagreed with it to some extent, but it was an interesting concept.
+Mosse was able to articulate a concept, a singular theme, and tie history together.
 Not necessarily chronologically, but by thoughts and actions and the way people reacted to political history.

-Mosse had a very large following, both in the undergraduates and the graduate students.
+Mosse had a very large following, both in undergraduate and graduate students.
 While he expressed a very stern demeanor and sort of huffed and puffed a lot, he was very approachable.
 Mosse gave himself to his students which was a very unusual phenomenon in elite academic circles.
 The Madison faculty as a whole was very unusual; they taught and catered to their students.

 At other major schools, it was very hard to see a faculty member.
 I have a son who has a doctorate in history, European history.
-He did his PhD at Columbia and it was not possible to see his major professor.
-He was just inaccessible.
+He did his PhD at Columbia but it was not possible for him to see his big name major professor.
+The thesis advisor was just inaccessible.
 It seems as if the practices of the 1960s continued into the twenty-first century.

 The Wisconsin faculty, the history faculty in particular, was very accessible.
 They always had time.
 They were in their offices.
 Their doors were open.
 While they published and did a lot of research, they really felt a responsibility to their students, which was especially unusual in graduate school at that time.
 I don’t know what it’s like now.